 There are plenty of ready-made decoratives (more at the bottom of the page):

 - Carson Dellosa Patriotic Topper features American landmarks.

-- Symbols Of America Mini Bulletin Board Set coordinates perfectly.
+- Patriotic Symbols Bulletin Board Set coordinates perfectly.

 - Red white and blue starburst adds a third dimension.

 Slogans can range from “Hooray for America!” to “Showing Our True Colors.”

 - We the Kids: The Preamble to the Constitution of the United States is inspiring and informative.